SunagimoOisii/MostFastPie_MostEasyPie_MostSimplePie/README.md

    The fewer the characters, the greater the splendor.
 Every file does demonstrate the art of maximal brevity.
 3. **Polyglot Convergence**
    From C to COBOL, from Rust to R, and beyond into the uncharted dialects of code, each implementation affirms the same immutable truth: three.
-4. **Grammar Anomalies Embraced**
-   Any discordance in syntax within this README is not error but design—a testament to the playful spirit that animates this enterprise.

 ---